ovh/docs/pages/platform/public-cloud/faq_pci/guide.en-ca.md

 ### Can I change the public IP of my instance?

 Public IP addresses are automatically assigned to instances, and therefore cannot be modified.
-To control an instance's public IP address, we recommend using a failover IP.
-This way, regardless of the public address assigned to the instance automatically, you can add one or more failover IPs to your instance.
+To control an instance's public IP address, we recommend using an Additional IP.
+This way, regardless of the public address assigned to the instance automatically, you can add one or more Additional IPs to your instance.

-For more information, please refer to this guide: [Buying a failover IP](../buy-a-failover-ip/).
+For more information, please refer to this guide: [Buying an Additional IP](../buy-a-failover-ip/).

 ## Go further